Skip to main content

 Repeal Copayment for Department of Corrections Inmate Health Care

-Concerning procedures related to the provision of health-care services to inmates, and, in connection therewith, prohibiting certain copayments and fees.
+Concerning procedures related to the provision of health-care services to inmates, and, in connection therewith, prohibiting certain copayments and fees and making and reducing an appropriation.

 Session: